AdobeDocs/experience-platform.en/help/segmentation/api/export-jobs.md

 ## Cancel or delete a specific export job {#delete}

-You can request to delete a specified export job by making a DELETE request to the `/export/jobs` endpoint and providing the ID of the export job you wish to delete in the request path.
+You can request to delete the specified export job by making a DELETE request to the `/export/jobs` endpoint and providing the ID of the export job you wish to delete in the request path.

 **API format**